iluvjava/Maths/AMATH 581/Adam B.M.md

 And if this can be solved analytically, then we are good, however this is not always the case.

 But the key here is to use approximation for the integral, with a polynomial and some finite differences, which will be useful later.
-Currently it looks not much different from the taylor series's method for analyzing things.
+Currently it looks not much different from the Taylor series's method for analyzing things.

 * Approximating using the constant
 $$f(t, y(t)) \approx f(t_n, y_n)$$
-Instead of using the $y(t)$, let's just use the $y_n$ from the previous time step as our point of evalution.
+Instead of using the $y(t)$, let's just use the $y_n$ from the previous time step as our point of evaluation.
 $$y_{n+1} = y_n + \int_{t_n}^{t_{n+1}} f(t_n, y_n) dt$$
 $$y_{n+1} = y_n + f(t_n, y_n)(t_{n+1} - t_n)$$
 which is just the Euler's Method